RduMarais/LibreKast/README.md

  * [x] front & back : have dashboard showing pie chart during the vote
  * [x] Youtube : add sponsor attribute in scoreboard
  * [ ] front : change front for a dark mode
- * [ ] Youtube : solve issue with votes counted 3 times ??
+ * [ ] BUG : solve issue with votes counted 3 times ??
+ * [ ] BUG : solve error in transition from YT WC to YT poll in prod throwing n exception

 V2 :